-Economic indicators of the first quarter 2018 reflect weakening the main negative factors for economic development.
-The duration and depth of the recession were largely caused by such factors as unfavourable raw material market conjuncture, particularly, significant drop in crude oil prices, the effect of international sanctions imposed against certain Russian companies and individuals, reduction of investments and decline in the household consumption.
+Economic indicators of the second quarter 2018 reflect weakening the main negative factors for economic development.
+The duration and depth of the recession were largely caused by such factors as unfavourable raw material market conjuncture, the effect of international sanctions imposed against certain Russian companies and individuals, reduction of investments and decline in the household consumption.